adgear/adgear-ios-sdk-docs/docs/pages/ios-sdk/migration-guide.md

 ## Major differences

-### No AdGear SDK Framework
+### Removed AdGear SDK Framework

 AdGear iOS SDK v4 was using `AdGearSDK` framework as a unifying module that was responsible for loading and rendeing varions types of ads.
 In AdGear iOS SDK v5 `AdGearSDK` was removed and its responsibilities are shared among folowing frameworks: `AdGearConsoleAd`, `AdGearTraderAd`, `AdGearSpotView`.

 ### New Frameworks